Anti-Bribery for Sales · Module 2 of 2

 Award decisionMonday after submission

-Today\'s request to TylerPam Quintana\'s home address, no stated reason
+Today's request to TylerPam's home address, no stated reason

 Pre-clear threshold (live tender)$250

-Either Vince is genuinely catching the playoff idea for the first time, in which case the eighteen-month register gap is hygiene.
-Or Vince sends gifts on bids and doesn\'t log them, in which case the playoff idea is a pattern, and the home-address request changes what kind of pattern.
+Either Vince genuinely caught the playoff idea first time.
+Or the eighteen-month gap is a pattern, and the home-address request changes what kind.

-Karen has just emailed: "Mike, free at 4?
+Karen emails: "Mike, free at 4?
 Tyler flagged something.
-Want to walk through what I have on Vince\'s giving history before you decide what to do."
+Want to walk through Vince's giving history."

 Fact about the offer Timing & proximity to decision Value Recipient role